What is the Ewing family of tumors?

 Osteosarcomas are the most common bone cancer in children and teens.
 They are described in Osteosarcoma.

 Most other types of bone cancers are usually found in adults and are rare in children.
 These include:

 - Malignant fibrous histiocytoma

 - Malignant giant cell tumor of bone

 Many types of cancer that start in other organs of the body can spread to the bones.
 These are sometimes referred to as metastatic bone cancers, but they are not true bone cancers.
 For example, if a rhabdomyosarcoma (a cancer that starts in muscle cells) spreads to the bones, it is still rhabdomyosarcoma and is treated like rhabdomyosarcoma.
-For more information, see our document Bone Metastasis.
+For more information, see Bone Metastasis.